-The ironic thing is that Christmas, having been co-opted from Paganism by Christianity, has now in turn been co-opted by Capitalism, our new religion, and that it's taken Buddhist practice to help people to avoid the gross commercialism of the day and to appreciate the simpler things, and as we grown older we enjoyed more and more the opportunity to spent time with our family.
+The ironic thing is that Christmas, having been co-opted from Paganism by Christianity, has now in turn been co-opted by Capitalism, our new religion, and that it's taken Buddhist practice to help people to avoid the gross commercialism of the day and to appreciate the simpler things, and as we grow older we enjoyed more and more the opportunity to spent time with our family.

-So I wish you all a Merry Dies Natalis Solis Invicti (Birthday of the Unconquered Sun - the feast of Mithras), a good pagan Yule, and a Happy Christmas.
-Concentrate on appreciating the people more than the gifts, and remember that it's only a season of goodwill if you let your heart soften and connect with others
+So I wish all a Merry Christmas.
+Concentrate on appreciating the people more than the gifts, and remember that it's only a season of goodwill if you let your heart soften and connect with others.